-- (e) not being a person entitled under this Act to be in possession of any document relating to the holding of an election, has any such document in his or her possession; - (f) knowingly and intentionally puts into a ballot box anything other than the ballot paper which he or she is authorised to put in; - (g) without authority, takes out of a polling station any ballot paper or other official document relating to an election or is found in possession of any ballot paper or such document outside a polling station; - (h) without due authority, destroys, takes, opens, or otherwise interferes with a ballot box, ballot documents or other property in use or intended to be used for the purpose of an election; - (i) without due authority, prints any ballot paper or what purports to be or is capable of being used as a ballot paper at an election; or - (j) not being authorised so to do under this Act makes any mark on a ballot paper issued to a person, other than the person making the mark, with intent that the ballot paper shall be used to record the vote of that other person, commits an offence and is liable on conviction to a fine not exceeding one hundred and fifty currency points or imprisonment not exceeding five years or both.
+- (f) Knowingly and intentionally puts into a ballot box anything other than the ballot paper which he or she is authorised to put in; - (g) without authority, takes out of a polling station any ballot paper or other official document relating to an election or is found in possession of any ballot paper or such document outside a polling station; - (h) without due authority, destroys, takes, opens, or otherwise interferes with a ballot box, ballot documents or other property in use or intended to be used for the purpose of an election; - (i) without due authority, prints any ballot paper or what purports to be or is capable of being used as a ballot paper at an election; or - (j) not being authorised so to do under this Act makes any mark on a ballot paper issued to a person, other than the person making the mark, with intent that the ballot paper shall be used to record the vote of that other person, commits an offence and is liable on conviction to a fine not exceeding one hundred and twenty currency points or imprisonment not exceeding five years or both.

-Unauthorised voting or voting more than once.
+77. Unauthorised voting or voting more than once

-- 78. Any person who knowingly-
+A person who knowingly-

-- (a) votes at an election at which that person is not entitled to vote; or

-- (b) votes more than once at an election,

-commits an offence and is liable on conviction to a fine not exceeding one hundred and fifty currency points or imprisonment not exceeding five years or both.
+- (a) votes at an election at which that person is not entitled to vote; or - (b) votes more than once at an election, commits an offence and is liable on conviction to a fine not exceeding one hundred and twenty currency points or imprisonment not exceeding five years or both.